ethereum/EIPs/EIPS/eip-ethereum_message_signing.md

 `<varint_prefix_length><prefix><varint_message_length><message>`

 To specify the length of prefix and message we use [variable length integer (varint)](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer) as used in Bitcoin.
-This means:
+This is defined as the following:

 | Value          | Storage length |	Format                                  |
 | -------------- | -------------- |	--------------------------------------- |